 View Amazon’s investor relations website to view the full balance sheet and annual report.

 Balance sheets, like all financial statements, will have minor differences between organizations and industries.
 However, there are several “buckets” and line items that are almost always included in common balance sheets.
 We briefly go through commonly found line items under Current Assets, Long-Term Assets, Current Liabilities, Long-Term Liabilities and Equity.

 The most liquid of all assets, cash appears on the first line of the balance sheet.
 Cash Equivalents are also lumped under this line item, and include assets that have short-term maturities under three months or assets that the company can liquidate on short notice, such as marketable securities.
 Companies will generally disclose what equivalents it includes in the footnotes to the balance sheet.

 This account includes the balance of all sales revenue still on credit, net of any allowances for doubtful accounts (which generates a bad debt expense).
 As companies recover accounts receivables, this account decreases and cash increases by the same amount.

 Inventory includes amounts for raw materials, work-in-progress goods and finished goods.
 The company uses this account when it makes sales of goods, generally under cost of goods sold in the income statement.

-Also known as PP&E, Plant, Property and Equipment captures the companies tangible fixed assets.
+Property, Plant and Equipment (also known as PP&E) captures the company’s tangible fixed assets.
 This line item is noted net of depreciation.
 Some companies will class out their PP&E by the different types of assets, such as Land, Building, and various types of Equipment.
 All PP&E is depreciable except for Land.

 Accounts Payables, or AP, is the amount a company owes suppliers for items or services purchased on credit.
 As the company pays off their AP, it decreases along with an equal amount decrease to the cash account.